-Vehicle Tracking | Swept path analysis software | Autodesk
+Vehicle Tracking | Swept Path Analysis Software | Autodesk

 Your Vehicle Tracking subscription gives you access to install and use the three previous versions of Vehicle Tracking.
 Available downloads are listed in your Autodesk Account after subscribing.
 See also previous releases available for subscribers.

 With a subscription to Vehicle Tracking software, you can install it on up to 3 computers or other devices.
 However, only the named user can sign in and use that software on a single computer at any given time.
-Please refer to the Software Licence Agreement (US site) for more information.
+Please refer to the Software License Agreement for more information.

 Launch your trial software and click Subscribe Now on the trial screen or buy Vehicle Tracking here.
 When buying your subscription, enter the same email address and password combination you used to sign in to your trial.
 Learn more about converting a trial to a paid subscription.

-Vehicle Tracking is available through the Architecture Engineering Construction Collection.
-The price of the Architecture Engineering Construction Collection subscription is
+Vehicle Tracking is available through the Architecture, Engineering, and Construction Collection.
+The price of the Architecture, Engineering, and Construction Collection subscription is